gruvw/pireplay/README.md

     4. _Next_ > Edit Settings (additional configuration)
         - General > Set hostname: `pireplay.local`
         - General > Set username and **password**: `pireplay` (use a safe password)
-        - General > Configure wireless LAN: use your current Wi-Fi network credentials (for setup purposes, we will use a Wi-Fi Hotspot later).
+        - General > Configure wireless LAN: use your current Wi-Fi network credentials (only for setup purposes, we will use a Wi-Fi Hotspot configuration later).
         - Services > Enable SSH (using password authentication)
     5. Flash the SD card and wait till it completes
 3. Insert the SD card inside the Raspberry Pi and power it using the micro USB cable (wait a few seconds)